United States flag

 Honeysuckle

-The trim on the decorative ring is inspired by the Choragic Monument of Lysicrates in Athens, commonly called the Lanthorn of Demosthenes or Lantern of Diogenes.
+On top of the dome is decorative ring, or anthemion crown, inspired by the Choragic Monument of Lysicrates in Athens, commonly called the Lanthorn of Demosthenes or Lantern of Diogenes.
 The Tennessee capitol has ornamentation of the same design.
 North Carolina's is still one-of-a-kind though, since the effect is quite different.

 More on North Carolina: